Joll59/d-ser-t/README.md

 2. Set your recording settings
    * Correct mic selected (in toolbar near top)
    * Mono selected (in toolbar near top)
-   * Project rate is 44100 Hz (bottom left) default, Speech Service Accepts 16000 Hz, Change this setting to match.
+   * Project rate is 44100 Hz (bottom left) default, Speech Service Accepts 16000 Hz, change this setting to match.
 3. Record all the samples
    * Hit record and speak all of your samples, back-to-back, with 1 - 1.5 sec of silence in between (try to be consistent).
 When finished, press stop
    * Try not to pause for more than 1 sec within a single sample (such as for commas or periods)